FTX-VF fibre optic transmitter

 - Single slot frame rear module.
 Allows 20 FTX-VF in 3U.
 Gives access to two 3Gb/s, HD or SD inputs, two input loop-throughs per channel and one optical output per channel

 Finally - control.
-Use the frame's integrated control panel, the VisionWeb web browser control or SNMP (both included in the frame for free), or alternatively order the item below...
+Complimentary options include the frame's integrated control panel, the VisionWeb web browser control, SNMP and our ASCII and JSON protocols.
+Alternatively order the item below...

 - 3U Ethernet remote control panel with touch screen